hansroh/skitai/README.rst

 1. Skitai App Engine Server, for WSGI apps

-2. Saddle, the small WSGI container integrated with Skitai.
+2. Skito-Saddle, the small WSGI container integrated with Skitai.
 But you can also mount any WSGI apps and frameworks like Flask.

 .. _hyper-h2: https://pypi.python.org/pypi/h2
 .. _Zope: http://www.zope.org/